 As you wait for your kitten to come home, we keep you updated on the progress of your kitten.
 You may set up live audiovisual visits with your kitten once your choose it or visits to choose your kitten.
 We appreciate your patience in not taking the kittens too early, but we understand you do not want to miss out on any of their babyhood.

-When its time for you to take your kitten home, we arrange a mutually agreeable pick-up time, date, and place.
-If you live in Kamloops we will deliver your kitten.
+When its time for you to take your kitten home, we arrange a mutually agreeable pick-up time, date.

-We can connect owners who live in the Lower Mainland, Okanagan or Calgary with other adopters going the same direction for Kitten Pooling.
-This save owners time, money, and is less stressful for the kitten as it is traveling with a sibling, one person drives and the other share the gas costs.
+We can connect owners for Kitten Pooling.
+There is usually one each litter to the coast.
+This save owners time, money, and is less stressful for the kitten because it is traveling with a sibling.
+One person drives and the others share the gas costs.

 Breeder support is for the life of your cat.
 We do not disappear when your kitten goes home!

-If you're interested in adopting one of our kittens, please fill out the Contact Us Adoption Application Form on this website.
+If you're interested in adopting one of our kittens, please fill out Contact Us and we will get back to you

 ✔ Filling it out does NOT commit you to adopting a kitten—only a reservation deposit does that.

-Due to the high number of scammers posing as adopters, we do not reply to incomplete inquiries.
-If you do not clearly identify yourself and we cannot verify you are a real person, we will not respond.
+Due to the high number of scammers posing as adopters, our application requires verification of identity and filling out your information in full.
+If we cannot verify you are a real person, we will not respond.

 📷 Instagram: Our most current videos and funniest content are posted here.